VFUC/AppFeeds/README.md

 ## Adding an App

-To get an app's `appstoreId` and `countryId`, lookup it's App Store URL using your favorite search engine.
+To get an app's `appstoreId` and `countryId`, lookup its App Store URL using your favorite search engine.

 As an example, if the URL is https://apps.apple.com/us/app/duolingo-language-lessons/id570060128 we can derive